-Richard Fletcher is the chair of the art department and teaches in the Middle and Upper Schools.
-He is a native of Charlotte, N.C., and a graduate of the University of North Carolina at Chapel Hill with degrees in ancient history and studio art.
+Richard Fletcher is the chair of the Visual Arts Department and teaches in the Middle and Upper Schools.
+He is a native of Charlotte, NC, and a graduate of the University of North Carolina at Chapel Hill with degrees in ancient history and studio art.
 Fletcher has taught visual arts at Charlotte Latin, his high school alma mater, for more than 20 years, in addition to summer courses in Spoleto, Italy.
-He specializes in oil painting and ceramics, and his artwork can be found in corporate and private collections in Charlotte, Atlanta, Greensboro, Asheville and Hong Kong.
+He specializes in oil painting and ceramics, and his artwork can be found in corporate and private collections in Charlotte, Atlanta, Greensboro, Asheville, and Hong Kong.

-His current series of paintings are an exploration of his Southern youth.
-Here he recalls a childhood spent scavenging arrowheads from the fields around Charlotte, as well as the wonder-filled nights on his uncle's Virginia farm.
+His current series of paintings is an exploration of his Southern youth.
+Here he recalls a childhood spent scavenging arrowheads from the fields in the Charlotte area, as well as the wonder-filled nights on his uncle's Virginia farm.
 Conceptually, the paintings of the fields and farmland that were integral in his development are transformed into cathedrals of sacrosanct memories.

-Joann McDaniel has taught art to students in pre-kindergarten though the university level in Georgia, Illinois, Vermont, North Carolina and Torino, Italy.
+Joann McDaniel has taught art to students in preschool though the university level in Georgia, Illinois, Vermont, North Carolina, and Torino, Italy.
 She came to Charlotte Latin from Castleton State College in August of 2004 and teaches in the Lower School.

-McDaniel received her Bachelor of Fine Arts degree in art education (with an emphasis in 3-D design) from Valdosta State University and her master’s degree in art education (with an emphasis in art technology and computer graphics) from Illinois State University.
+McDaniel received her B.F.A. in Art Education (with an emphasis in 3-D design) from Valdosta State University and her M.A. in Art Education (with an emphasis in art technology and computer graphics) from Illinois State University.

-Gottschling is a classically-trained, practicing intaglio print maker, sculptor, textile, photographer and watercolor artist.
-She sold her first piece when she 16 years old.
+Kaila Gottschling teaches Lower and Middle School art.
+Formerly at Carmel Christian School, she served as the Arts Academic chair, head of Visual Arts, and lead teacher Kindergarten through Grade 12.
+Having grown up in Canada, she earned a B.F.A.
+(Honors) at Western University, followed by an M.Ed. in Art Education.
+Gottschling is a classically-trained, practicing intaglio print maker, sculptor, textile, photographer, and watercolor artist.
+She sold her first piece at 16 years old.
 Her artwork hangs in public and private venues throughout the United States and Canada.
 Gottschling was taught to see the world in and out of galleries.

-Cammer graduated magna cum laude from the University of Dayton with a Bachelor of Fine Arts in art with a concentration in painting/drawing.
+Cammer graduated magna cum laude from the University of Dayton with a B.F.A. in art with a concentration in painting/drawing.
 She also received K-12 teacher certification.

-Hawgood received his Bachelor of Fine Arts in art education with a concentration in painting from East Carolina University.
+Hawgood received his B.F.A. in art education with a concentration in painting from East Carolina University.

 Will Thomason has been teaching art in the Upper School since 1996.
-Before coming to Charlotte Latin, Thomason worked with the SPACE program for the City of Charleston, S.C.
-He also was an assistant to sculptor Antony Gormley and painter Bruno Citivicio; an artist for American Advertising Agency in Charleston, S.C.; a freelance illustrator in Atlanta; and a color analyst for Delmar Studio Photography in Charlotte, N.C.
+Before coming to Charlotte Latin, Thomason worked with the SPACE program for the City of Charleston, SC.
+He also was an assistant to sculptor Antony Gormley and painter Bruno Citivicio, an artist for American Advertising Agency in Charleston, SC, a freelance illustrator in Atlanta, Georgia, and a color analyst for Delmar Studio Photography in Charlotte, NC.